 Understanding elderly health

-Ayurveda doesn’t view aging as a disease process but as a natural, inevitable progression where the mind and body can remain healthy (2).
+Ayurveda doesn’t view ageing as a disease process but as a natural, inevitable progression where the mind and body can remain healthy (2).
 As the science of life and longevity, Ayurveda aims to improve quality of life and self-dependency rather than just extend the years of life (1).
 The aim of Ayurveda is to achieve total overall good health on all levels.
 Jara Chikitsa or Rasayana Chikitsa is one of the eight specialised branches of Ayurveda and is dedicated to elderly/geriatrics and rejuvenation therapy.
 This is one of Ayurveda’s key strengths (3).

-How does elderly health work in Ayurveda ?
+How does elderly health work in Ayurveda?

-It is our daily choices and actions that are largely responsible for rapid aging and degeneration of the body and mind, and nobody wants to grow old or suffer from degenerative disease.
+It is our daily choices and actions that are largely responsible for rapid ageing and degeneration of the body and mind, and nobody wants to grow old or suffer from degenerative disease.
 Modern medicine often can’t offer much apart from managing diseases once they arise.
 Ayurveda however can help with prevention of diseases and support the process of healthy aging with several lifestyle and dietary measures (1).

-In Ayurveda there are three stages of life known as Vaya.
+In Ayurveda, there are three stages of life known as Vaya.
 Balavastha up to age 16, Madhyavastha 16-60 and Vriddhavastha or Jirnavastha after 60 which is the elder years (1).

 In our elder years the vata dosha dominates so there are more catabolic activities taking place in the body which can lead to many chronic diseases such as osteoarthritis, Alzheimer’s, Parkinson’s, dementia, hypertension and stroke.
 The sense organs, speech, memory and cognition can also degenerate (1).